 As I am painting this series I am struck with the memories of these foods: the smell of my grandmother’s kitchen as she would pull a pie form the oven.
 The feasts we would have on the screened porch at our camp in Vermont.
 The homemade bread my grandmother taught me to make using her hand crank bread maker that I later used with my children.
 The baking I did at our homestead where we were determined to be self sufficient, growing and processing most our own foods.

 Now as I continue building the Dance, Veggie, and Delectable Dessert series the ideas continue.
-I am now working on a Twirly Skirt series of children playing games such as hopscotch, jump rope, giant steps always including a child wearing a twirly skirt).
+I have added a Twirly Skirt series of children playing games such as hopscotch, jump rope, giant steps always including a child wearing a twirly skirt).
 These are painted in a more painterly fashion than most of my work.
-They are not yet complete so am eager to see how they will finish.
+Many are not yet complete so am eager to see how they will finish.
 I do believe it is often out of my control.
 I often begin with an idea and have learned I must give into the process.

 I am constantly struck with how fortunate I am to be a painter.
 To be able to experience the joy and challenges of painting these images as well as experiencing the nostalgic memories of my past.
 These memories are combined with a concern of loss of the simple pleasures of life.
-I am hoping that my paintings will remind people of a time past.
 My pleasure continues as I see the responses to my work.

 Susan worked as an elementary art teacher for 15 years seeing close to 500 children a week.
 Her love of bright colors she attributes to her exposure to the delightful creations of the children.
 Ten years ago she opened High Street Studio & Gallery in Belfast, Maine where she shows her work along with other guest artists.